RobloxAPI/doc/src/doc/en/api/class/Instance.md

 from the weak table.
 Despite this, the object still exists in the game tree, and can be accessed as usual.

+## Replication
+For each connected peer, a particular object will usually have a copy of itself that exists on the peer.
+When an object is "replicated", each of these copies are being synchronized across the network.
+Several aspects of an object are
+replicated:

+- The presence or absence of the object.
+- The properties of the object.
+- The children of the object.

+From the perspective of the hierarchy, replication behaves as though the object is being added, removed, or modified.
+Events will fire in response to such replicated changes.

+When an object exists on the server, changes to the object on the server are replicated to each client.

+When an object exists on the server, but its class has the NotReplicated tag, then no aspects of the object are replicated.
+This status is "inherited" by the object's parent.
+That is, if an object is tagged as NotReplicated, then its descendants will also not replicate.

+Note that, while two non-replicating objects (one on each peer) may be similar, they are not considered the same object.
+For example, [ServerStorage][SS] will exist on both the server and a client.
+This is because of how singleton services are initialized, and not because ServerStorage has somehow been replicated partially.

+When an object exists on the server, and the object's class has the PlayerReplicated tag, then changes to the object are replicated only to a specific client.

+When an object exists only on the client, changes are generally never replicated.
+In previous versions, changes on a client were allowed to replicate to the server (and then to each other client).
+Because of security concerns, it later became possible to disable this behavior with the [FilteringEnabled][FE] property.
+Eventually, this toggle was removed entirely, and the behavior became generally disallowed.

+Physics replication is a separate system with its own behaviors.

+Special exceptions may exist.
+For example, [ReplicatedFirst][RF] replicates from the server to a client exactly once, per client, after the client connects.
+Another example is player characters: certain aspects of a character can replicate from a client to the server (and then to each other client).

+[FE]: class:Workspace/FilteringEnabled
+[RF]: class:ReplicatedFirst
+[SS]: class:ServerStorage

 # Examples
 Demonstration of an object's weak reference behavior.
 An object's userdata can be garbage collected while the object is in the game tree.